-- While its safe to assume most long time wrestling fans who saw Wrestlicious recognized Maria Toro as Mercedes Martinez, there were a few whose heads it completely went over and most were surprised at how well she pulled off the bullfighter look.
+- While it's safe to assume longest time wrestling fans who saw Wrestlicious recognized Maria Toro as Mercedes Martinez, there were a few whose heads it completely went over and most were surprised at how well she pulled off the bullfighter look.

 - This probably wasn't intentional but ODB sure looked pretty at her TNA wedding.

-- Pathfinder iconics example: This◊ is Seelah as she usually appears.
+- Pathfinder iconic example: This◊ is Seelah as she usually appears.
 And this◊ is Seelah in something quite different.